 What age children can the Minnesota EF scale be used with?

-The Early Childhood version of the MEFS is designed to sensitively capture EF skills in children between the ages of 2 and 7 years.
-It can be used with very low functioning and very high functioning children within this age range.
-Versions for older children and adults are continuous with this version, with modifications to the presentation.
+The MEFS App is designed to sensitively capture EF skills in individuals ages 2 to 85+.
+It can be used with very low functioning and very high functioning individuals within this age range.
+For older children and adults, there are modifications to the presentation.

 Can scores on the Minnesota EF Scale be used to diagnose clinical conditions (e.g., ADHD, LD)?